ndm-io/wigwam-design-coming-soon/issues.md

 Use this file to track the issues that arise with the coming soon website

+## issue-4 - 26/05/17

+### Problem

+Environment vars need to be loaded from .env file which is not tracked by git

+### Fix

+Update to use dotenv package

 ## issue-3 - 21/05/17

 ### Problem